 3.1 Definitions

 NOTE Some network interfaces on systems are internal connections only, and/or have physical protection intended to help prevent an unauthorized network connection.
-These would not be considered to be accessible network interfaces, and would not be subject to SRT testing.
+These would not be considered to be accessible network interfaces.

 adequately maintain essential function